The True Cost of Living in Iceland

 In simplistic terms, the country can be split into two parts: the Capital Region and the rest of Iceland.
 The Capital Region consists of Reykjavík and six municipalities, and it contains almost two-thirds of the country’s population.
 While housing prices vary depending on the area, the Capital Region is undoubtedly more expensive than the rest of Iceland.

 Once you leave Iceland’s Capital Region, there are very few large urban areas around the country.
 Most of the towns have only a few thousand people or less.
-Rent and accommodation is more expensive in Iceland’s capital region.
+Rent and accommodation are more expensive in Iceland’s capital region.
 Food and other daily essentials do not differ much in price around the country.

 Since Iceland has no trains and few long-distance buses, cars are essential for travel.
 As we saw above, petrol is much more expensive here than in the US.